wanghaisheng/responsive-landing-page-starter/content/blog/en/create-an-emergency-broadcast-system-with-vonage-node-and-mongodb.md

            },
 ```

-Finally, let’s update our hompeage endpoint to handle when users go to our web app’s homepage.
+Finally, let’s update our homepage endpoint to handle when users go to our web app’s homepage.
 Change this code from earlier:

 ```javascript
 app.get('/', (req, res) => {